StraitjacketSoftware/guidelines/csharp/styleguide/whitespace.md

 There should be one space between an operator and each of its operands, with the exception of unary operators such as `!`.

 ## Vertical Whitespace
+There should be only one field or variable declaration per line.

 There should be exactly one blank line between methods and property declarations.
 Property declarations with a backing field do not require a space between the backing field and the property, but the backing field must be declared on the line immediately preceding the property.